 • Limited, preliminary procurement, including the purchase or lease of equipment, or entering into binding contracts to do so; the purchase of applicable or conditional insurance; and/or funds used to secure land or building leases (including right-of-way easements).

-Recipients that undertake unauthorized project activities in contravention of this Section proceed at their own risk and may face de-obligation of funding.
+Subgrantees that undertake unauthorized project activities in contravention of this Section proceed at their own risk and may face de-obligation of funding.

 II.
 TIMELY PROVISION OF NEPA DOCUMENTS AND PERMITS

-The Recipient is required to timely provide any information requested by ASBO or NTIA to support initial and ongoing compliance with environmental and historic preservation laws and regulations.
+The Subgrantee is required to timely provide any information requested by ASBO or NTIA to support initial and ongoing compliance with environmental and historic preservation laws and regulations.
 Once consultation activities have been completed, ASBO will review all documentation and determine sufficiency.
 Projects with potentially significant impacts to environmental or historic resources may face de-obligation of funding if impacts cannot be mitigated.

-The Recipient must comply with all conditions placed on the grant funded activities as the result of NEPA or NHPA consultation or processes under other applicable laws—e.g., mitigation requirements, best management practices, or other measures necessary to reduce environmental impacts.
+The Subgrantee must comply with all conditions placed on the grant funded activities as the result of NEPA or NHPA consultation or processes under other applicable laws—e.g., mitigation requirements, best management practices, or other measures necessary to reduce environmental impacts.

-The Recipient shall notify ASBO within 24 hours upon receipt of any notices of foreclosure; requests for additional consultation received from the SHPO, THPO, Tribal representative, USFWS, or other consulting party; or notices of noncompliance received from consulting authorities or regulatory agencies.
+The Subgrantee shall notify ASBO within 24 hours upon receipt of any notices of foreclosure; requests for additional consultation received from the SHPO, THPO, Tribal representative, USFWS, or other consulting party; or notices of noncompliance received from consulting authorities or regulatory agencies.

-The Recipient must notify ASBO of any change to the approved project scope that has the potential for altering the nature or extent of environmental or cultural resources impacts.
+The Subgrantee must notify ASBO of any change to the approved project scope that has the potential for altering the nature or extent of environmental or cultural resources impacts.
 Projects with such potential will be re-evaluated for compliance with applicable regulatory requirements.

 III.
 MILESTONE SCHEDULE FOR NEPA AND PERMITTING

-Within thirty days of entering this subgrant agreement, the Recipient must provide ASBO a draft milestone schedule identifying environmental review and permitting activities, dependencies, and deadlines and describing how the Subgrantee proposes to meet timing requirements including, as required:
+Within thirty days of entering this subgrant agreement, the Subgrantee must provide ASBO a draft milestone schedule identifying environmental review and permitting activities, dependencies, and deadlines and describing how the Subgrantee proposes to meet timing requirements including, as required:

 • The completion of any statutorily required reviews and consultations including, but not limited to, Endangered Species Act Section 7 and National Historic Preservation Act Section 106;